Common name: children’s python

 Scientific name: Antaresia childreni

-Conservation status: The children’s python is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The children’s python is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Description: Growing up to 1 m (but typically around 75 cm), this snake is usually light to reddish brown and paler on the lower sides.
 It has numerous dark blotches that are smooth edged and roughly circular.
 Its pattern is usually weak or sometimes absent on adults but fairly prominent on juveniles.